run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ## Exposing a Container Port

  There are 4 ways to expose ports in Kubernetes: _Port Forwarding_, _NodePort_, _LoadBalancer_ and _Ingress_.
 The first 2 will always work.
 The others require a special setup by your administrator.
-The 4 methods are explained [here](../../admin/runai-setup/cluster-setup/allow-external-access-to-containers.md).
+The 4 methods are explained [here](../../admin/runai-setup/advanced/allow-external-access-to-containers.md).

  The document below provides examples based on Port Forwarding and Ingress.

 !!!
 Note
-    The step below use a Jupyter Notebook as an example for how to expose Ports.
+    The step below uses a Jupyter Notebook as an example of how to expose Ports.
 There is also a special shortcut for starting a Jupyter Notebook detailed [here](../tools/dev-jupyter.md).

 ## Port Forwarding, Step by Step Walkthrough